Blog

 The full-stack approach begins with research.
 This is where you'll think about what your product does, who it's for, and why people will want to use it.
 The goal of the research phase is to identify user needs and design solutions for them.

 Once you've compiled all of your user insights, you can formulate specific goals for the next stage: design and prototyping.
-This is where you combine UX and UI design elements to create a prototype that showcases your product in action.
 Prototypes are an essential step because they provide both UX and UI designers with a common ground for collaboration.
-They also show users and stakeholders how their product might work in real life, which helps them make informed decisions about whether or not it's the right fit for them (and encourages feedback).

-After creating prototypes, designers use them to test and validate ideas to ensure the website's or application's features do what they're designed to do.
-When UX designers test prototypes, they look at how well different features enhance the user's experience and if there are any opportunities for improvement along the way.
-They also check if anything was overlooked during development that could prove troublesome down the road (such as accessibility).
-When UI designers test prototypes, they examine the aesthetics of the interface and check if any visual elements need adjusting or changing altogether (depending on what feedback is collected from UX testing).
+After creating prototypes, designers use them to test and validate ideas.
+When UX designers test prototypes, they look at how well different features enhance the user's experience.
+When UI designers test prototypes, they examine the aesthetics of the interface.

 Conclusion